amirouche/ouverture.py/CONTRIBUTING.md

 - Check CLAUDE.md for technical details
 - Reach out to the maintainers

-Thank you for contributing to Ouverture!
+Thank you for contributing to Mobius!